cecinguyenthinkful/restaurant-reservation-capstone/README.md

 ## Background

-This is the final capstone project for Thinkful.
-I followed the instructions below to create the web application.
-Here is the link to the deployed website: https://capstone-restaurant-reservation-front-eugngquea-allisonejohnson.vercel.app/.
+Final capstone project for Thinkful Software Engineering Flex Program.
+Link to deployed website:

 > You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
 > The software is used only by restaurant personnel when a customer calls to request a reservation.